Introduction

 17 When he came to Samaria, he killed all who remained to Ahab in Samaria, until he had destroyed him, according to the word of the LORD which He spoke to Elijah.

-In this verse the historian tells us that Jehu arrives in Samaria and completes his commission there.
-There he kills all those who “remained to Ahab”.
-With this he fulfills “the word of the LORD which He spoke to Elijah” (cf. 1Kgs 21:21).
+In this verse the historian tells us that Jehu arrived in Samaria and completed his commission there.
+There he killed all those who “remained to Ahab”.
+With this he fulfilled “the word of the LORD which He spoke to Elijah” (cf. 1Kgs 21:21).

 18 - 28 The Worshipers of Baal Exterminated